Mental Health Counseling

 |Black or African American||9|

 Mental Health Counseling/Counselor appeals to people across the globe.
 About 3.7% of those with this major are international students.

 Amount of Education Required for Careers Related to Mental Health Counseling

 Some degrees associated with mental health counseling/counselor may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for mental health counseling/counselor careers below.

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||1.4%|

 Online Mental Health Counseling Programs

-In 2019-2020, 254 schools offered a mental health counseling/counselor program of some type.
+In the 2020-2021 academic year, 285 schools offered some type of mental health counseling/counselor program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.